getsentry/sentry-docs/src/collections/_documentation/data-management/advanced-datascrubbing.md

 ### Value Types

-Select subsections by JSON-type or semantic meaning using the following:
+Select subsections by JSON-type using the following:

 * `$string` matches any string value
 * `$number` matches any integer or float value
 * `$datetime` matches any field in the event that represents a timestamp
 * `$array` matches any JSON array value
 * `$object` matches any JSON object

+Select known parts of the schema using the following:

 * `$exception` matches a single exception instance in `{"exception": {"values": [...]}}`
 * `$stacktrace` matches a stack trace instance
 * `$frame` matches a frame